voxda/docker-compose-stacks/README.md

 Raise a pull request for new devops tools or improvements to the current stacks.

 ## Credit
 This repo was forked from [ninadingole/docker-compose-stacks](https://github.com/ninadingole/docker-compose-stacks).
-Check out their repo for other credit stacks.
+Check out their repo for other stacks.